NietoDeveloper/Server-CannOil_1.1/README.md

 ## Overview

-Backend for Cannoil E-Commerce, a model application for an online health products store.
-Built by Manuel Nieto, Software Developer, in 2024.
+Backend for Cannoil E-Commerce, a model application for an tallation

-## Installation